Daisy Bevan1

 Henry Francis Cockayne-Cust was born on 15 September 1819.2 He was the son of Rev. Hon.
 Henry Cockayne Cust and Lady Anna Maria Elizabeth Needham.1 He married Sara Jane Cookson, daughter of Isaac Cookson, on 5 August 1852.2 He died on 5 April 1884 at age 64.1

-Henry Francis Cockayne-Cust was baptised with the name of Henry Francis Cust.2 He gained the rank of Captain in the service of the 8th Hussars.2 He held the office of Member of Parliament (M.P.) for Grantham.2 He gained the rank of Major in the service of the Shropshire Yeomanry.2 His name was legally changed to Henry Francis Cockayne-Cust by Royal Licence.2 He lived at Cockayne Hatley, Bedfordshire, England.2
+He was given the name of Henry Francis Cust at birth.2 He gained the rank of Captain in the 8th Hussars.2 He held the office of Member of Parliament (M.P.) for Grantham.2 His name was legally changed to Henry Francis Cockayne-Cust by Royal Licence.2 He gained the rank of Major in the Shropshire Yeomanry.2 He lived at Cockayne Hatley, Bedfordshire, EnglandG.2

 Children of Henry Francis Cockayne-Cust and Sara Jane Cookson